saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 }
 ```

-### Add the IAM role to the aws-auth configmap in the new cluster
+### Add the IAM Assumable role to the aws-auth configmap in the new cluster

-Now that you added the add the IAM role ```arn:aws:iam::xxxxxx:role/argocd-role``` you created in the argocd instance cluster to the aws-auth configmap in the new cluster.
+Now you have to add the IAM Assume role ```arn:aws:iam::xxxxxx:role/argocd-role``` you created in the argocd instance cluster to the aws-auth configmap of the new cluster.

 ```yaml title="argocd-setup-on-new-cluster.tf"
 resource "kubernetes_config_map" "aws_auth" {